 It isn't as though I ceased creating art, it's something that fills almost every day of every week...so why the block??

 I'd actually enjoyed the reduced traffic, the break from the exhibiting, the increased sense of time.
-I've always been most comfortable when in my own company...being quite shy and lacking in confidence...not that many would realise that...
+I've always been most comfortable and safer, when in my own company...being quite shy and lacking in confidence...not that many would realise that...

 Now you may be reading this and thinking..is that it!?
 Big deal.
 It isn't a 'big deal' in the whole scheme of things but apparently it IS a 'big deal' for my psychological and emotional equilibrium.
 I've been off kilter..completely and utterly without rudder or sail or paddle...however you'd like to describe it.

 Then, of course I was deeply affected by the sudden, out of the blue death of one of our Dalmatians, Juno.
 On our 'restorative' holiday.
 It was on my birthday when I had to utter those dreaded words, giving the vet the consent to put one of my dearest companions to sleep...for good...for ever....

 I can't even begin to describe, nor would I burden you with, how deeply distressing this has been and still is.
 I'd offered to make a casket for Juno's ashes, to help my husband cope with his raw emotions.
 Lovingly creating a textile liner and bag through blurry eyes.
 Into the antique box I've carefully lined with her bottom blanket and her cover over snuggle blanket, as he had requested.
 The little silk bag I made and filled with sand from her favourite beach that she didn't manage to see but once before she was too ill.
 This event has naturally created a huge impact on my art...oh yes, still creating every day, just as importantly as a whale breaches for air, I pick up a pencil or brush.

 Unsurprisingly, the loss of Juno has created feelings of injustice, anger that it was far too soon, that she was too special and it was a cruel twist.